NREL/EnergyPlus/design/FY2021/NFP-ZoneAirTransferModel.md

 		 [m_{inf} += m_{ret};]
 		 [m_{ret} = 0.0;]

-		 Alternative IIB:
-		 In alternative IIB the supply air flow is increased proportionally and the return air mass flow rate will be reset to zero to balance zone air flow.
-		 [m_{sup} += m_{ret};]
-         [m_{ret} = 0.0;]

-		 Alternative IIB may cause convergence problem that leads to exceeding maximum iteration limits or even missing the zone thermostat set-point because of fighting between the HVAC control and zone air mass balance flow adjustment.
-There could also be flow balancing problem when the HVAC system is scheduled off and the ZoneMixing or zone exhaust fan are active.
+		 The zone air infiltration rate will be determined based user selection from three infiltration treatment method available.

 The ZoneMixing objects air flows are always maintained at user specified values to allow user defined inter-zone air transfer.

+Furthermore, first the zone return air flow is estimated without the zone air infiltration term and then zone air infiltration terms is added to balance the zone air flow if needed as a second step.
+This approach gives the option of balancing the zone air flow with return air flow adjustment only, or with little change to the user specified zone infiltration air flows.

+Proposed Approach Limitation:
+For a case when a zone has exhaust fan flow, the zone has no user specified infiltration, and the HVAC system is off, then the zone air flow cannot be balanced unless the zone exhaust fan flow is less than the net zone mixing flow.

 ## Testing/Validation/Data Sources ##